umerrauf6/A-Scheduling-Algorithms-Simulator/docs/source/scheduling_algorithms.md

 }
 ```

-## EDF and LDF for Single-Node
+## EDF and LDF Scheduling Algorithms

+The Earliest Deadline First (EDF) algorithm schedules jobs based on the earliest deadlines.
+It prioritizes jobs with the nearest deadlines to ensure that all deadlines are met as soon as possible.
+Given $n$ independent tasks with deadlines, $d_1,\ldots, d_n$, schedule them to minimize the maximum lateness, defined by the following equation,

+$$L_{\text{max}} = \max_{1 \leq i \leq n} \{f_i - d_i\}$$

+where $f_i$ is the finishing time of task $i$.
+Note that the above equation is negative if all deadlines are  met.
+EDF is  widely used in systems where meeting  deadlines is crucial, such as in multimedia systems for audio/video processing to ensure smooth streaming without delays.
+The Latest Deadline First (LDF) algorithm schedules tasks based on the latest deadlines.
+It aims to delay task execution as much as possible while still meeting deadlines, to allow more urgent tasks to execute first.
+The algorithm to produce an LDF schedule proceeds in two stages: firstly, a precedence graph is constructed.
+Going from tail to head: among the tasks without successors or whose successors have been
+all selected, LDF selects the tasks with the latest deadline to be scheduled last.
-The Earliest Deadline First (EDF) and Latest Deadline First (LDF) algorithms for single-node systems schedules jobs similarly to the multi-node version but considers only one compute node.
+The Earliest Deadline First (EDF) and Latest Deadline First (LDF) algorithms for single-node systems, schedules jobs similarly to the multi-node version but considers only one compute node.

 ![alt text](./images/edf_and_ldf.PNG)

 *Figure 1: The LDF scheduling strategy in single node, the task with the latest deadline to be scheduled last, and work backwards.
-In EDF, the task with the closest deadline is scheduled first.*
+In EDF scheduling strategy in single node, the task with the closest deadline is scheduled first.*
 ### Earliest Deadline First for Single Node

-Say, we want to schedule the application model described by the DAG in Fig 1.
-Analyzing the order of tasks in the figure, Task 1 must be completed first because it is the starting task with no dependencies.
-Following Task 1, the next tasks to consider based on available dependencies are Tasks 3 and 2.
-Task 3 (d<sub>3</sub>=4) has an earlier deadline than task 2 (d<sub>2</sub>=5).
-Task 2 is scheduled after Task 3 as the next available task with the next closest deadline.
-Task 4 can only be scheduled after Task 2 is complete due to the dependency, even though Task 4 has an earlier deadline (d<sub>4</sub>=3) than task 2, its start is contingent on Task 2's completion.
-Tasks 5 and 6 follow based on their deadlines, d<sub>5</sub>=5 and d<sub>6</sub>=6, and dependencies.
+EDF scheduling for single node can be understood with an example as follows.
+Say, we want to schedule the application model described by the DAG in figure 1.
+Analyzing the order of tasks in the figure 1, task 1 must be completed first because it is the starting task with no dependencies.
+Following task 1, the next tasks to consider based on available dependencies are tasks 3 and 2.
+Task 3 ($d_3=4$) has an earlier deadline than task 2 ($d_2=5$).
+Task 2 is scheduled after task 3 as the next available task with the next closest deadline.
+Task 4 can only be scheduled after task 2 is complete due to the dependency, even though task 4 has an earlier deadline ($d_4=3$) than task 2, its start is contingent on task 2's completion.
+Tasks 5 and 6 follow based on their deadlines, $d_5=5$ and $d_6=6$, and dependencies.

 ### Usage